Abhi na jao chhod kar

 “Why just four entries?” he finally asked.

 “Because these were the only times I felt the immense surge of emotions to pen them down.
-I roam around with this diary since 2014 but I never feel anything strong enough to inspire me to express.
+I have been roaming around with this diary since 2014 but I never feel anything strong enough to inspire me to express.
 This is why I spend my weekends in the laps of art and get inspired by the emotions and stories of others.
 I cannot bring myself to pen down the things I talk about in these art clubs because they aren’t my own emotions.
-Since so many years I have allowed myself to REALLY feel my emotions only on these instances.
+For so many years I have allowed myself to REALLY feel my emotions only in these instances.
 I pack them and keep them away.”

 “Then why today?
 I don’t think my voice was that beautiful?”

 “It was.
 And more than that, you were my inspiration today.
 And I really wanted to hear you sing!”